-Why did I receive a postcard?
+Why did I receive a leak alert?

 How was the continuous usage identified?